InTandem users safely improved their walking speed 22% in five weeks on average.

 The music will gradually change speed and become more challenging.

-Use InTandem 3x per week or as prescribed by your doctor
+Use InTandem as prescribed by your doctor

 Patients & Caregivers

-Join an informational webinar.
+Join an info call.

 Healthcare Providers

 Add InTandem to your chronic stroke rehabilitation toolkit!
+Support at home stroke rehab and walking after stroke.

 Safety Information